RareDevs/Rare/README.md

 ### Installation via pip (recommend)

 Execute `pip install Rare` for all users Or `pip install Rare --user` for only one user.

-Then execute `rare` in your terminal or cmd
+Linux: execute `rare` in your terminal.

+Windows: execute `pythonw -m rare` in cmd

+It is possible to create a desktop link, or a start menu link.
+Execute the command above with `--desktop-shortcut` or `--startmenu-shortcut` option

 **Note**: On Linux must be `/home/user/.local/bin` in PATH and on Windows must be `PythonInstallationDirectory\Scripts` in PATH.

-### Windows Simple

-Download Rare.exe from the [releases page](https://github.com/Dummerle/Rare/releases) and execute it.

-**Note:**
-Using the exe file could cause errors with Windows Defender or other Anti Virus.
-Sometimes it is not possible to download games and sometimes the app crashes.
-In this case please use pip

 ### Linux